revou-fsse-oct24/milestone-2-andikasafri/README.md

   - Add, update, and remove items from the shopping cart.
   - Pagination and category filtering.
 - **Responsive Design**: Optimized for desktop and mobile.
-- **Animations**: Interactive animations using Framer Motion.
 - **State Management**: Centralized state using Zustand.
-- **API Integration**: Data fetching with React Query.
+- **API Integration**: Data fetching from a RESTful API using the Fetch API.
-- **Performance Optimization**: Built with Vite for faster builds and optimized performance.

 ---